 There are two factors that impact what noise level is acceptable when screening with QuickTest:

-- How well the headphones block out background noise(headphone attenuation).
+- How well do the headphones block out background noise(headphone attenuation)?

-- The lowest level you need to test down to and still guarantee accuracy(no shifting).
+- You need to test down to the lowest level and still guarantee accuracy(no shifting).

 QuickTest ships with RadioEar DD450 headphones.
 We selected these headphones for two reasons.
 First, the high level of background noise they block, and second, how easy they are to put on for a wide range of participants.